 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Do not take this medication with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following:
+This medication may also interact with the following: